cyrusobrien/cyrusobrien/_pages/RelPol275.md

 ***

 Monday, November 12

-* American Friends Service Committee, _A Struggle for Justice: A Report on Crime and Punishment in America_ (New York: Hill and Wang, 1971), excerpts.
+* American Friends Service Committee, _A Struggle for Justice: A Report on Crime and Punishment in America_ (New York: Hill and Wang, 1971), EXCERPTS.
 * Michelle Alexander, [Facebook Post, September 15, 2016](https://m.facebook.com/168304409924191/posts/1090233291064627).
 * Film: Hoodlum Priest (1961), dir., Irvin Kershner